40th Infantry Division (United States): Order of battle

 When the division arrived in France in August 1918, the Imperial German Army had just completed a series of offensives that started on 21 March and ended on 15 July 1918.
 It was decided that the new divisions would be used as depot divisions, supplying fresh troops to the more experienced combat divisions.
 By the time the war was over in November 1918, due to the Armistice with Germany, the 40th Division had provided over 27,000 replacements to the 26th, 28th, 32nd, 77th, 80th, 81st, 82nd, and 89th Divisions.
 Thus the division as a whole did not serve in combat, but many division personnel fought, notably Captain Nelson Miles Holderman, who received the Medal of Honor for his actions in the Meuse–Argonne offensive while serving with the Lost Battalion of the 77th Division.
 The division returned to the United States on 30 June 1919 where it was deactivated.

+World War I Memorial

+In Sacramento, the entrance to the Library & Courts Building (home to the California State Library houses the Memorial Entrance Vestibule, a memorial for the California veterans who served in World War I. In addition to the use of the 40th Infantry Division's sunburst insignia (symbolizing the division's connection to California) both inside and outside the building, the two major features are the sixteen black Italian marble pillars and a large mural titled "War Through the Ages" by painter Frank Van Sloan.
+The memorial opened to the public in 1928.